ryukirisame/learningRedis/learning.md

 ### Idea:
 - Take a snapshot at 10:00 AM
-- Start logging commands in AOF starting from 10:00 AM, discard previous AOF file.
+- Start logging commands in AOF starting from 10:00 AM.
+(Optionally discard previous AOF file if we want)
 - If redis restarts:
   - Load the snapshot first.
   - Then replay the AOF.